maxgallo/talk-micro-frontends-migration/slides.md

 ### @**_maxgallo**

+^ Why that person of that team took a different decision ?

+^ Reason for writing down ADR, Architecture Decision Records

 ---

 # Users spikes

 ![original 40%](./images/users_spike.png)

-^ Costs
+^ Costs of provisioning machines

-^ Warm up not easily manageable
+^ Warm up not easily manageable with live events, for example delays

 ---